-An easy take on a Philly staple and a classic appetizer, these Philly Cheesesteak Jalapeño Poppers are the perfect cheesy, spicy, crispy bite for your next party.
-Serve them with a bit of hot sauce on the side, and watch them vanish!JUMP TO RECIPE
+An easy take on a Philly staple and a classic appetizer, these Philly Cheesesteak Baked Jalapeno Poppers are the perfect cheesy, spicy, crispy bite for your next party.
+Serve these easy Stuffed Jalapeno Peppers with a bit of hot sauce on the side, and watch them vanish!JUMP TO RECIPE

 The ultimate mash-up between classic sandwich and fun finger food, these Philly Cheesesteak Jalapeño Poppers are the cheesy-wheezy answer to your next game-day spread.
 And guys- they're low carb too!

 How can you go wrong with a jalapeño pepper stuffed with steak and cheese, amirite?

 To start things off, you'll need to slice the jalapeños open and remove the seeds and bitter white parts.
 You could wear gloves for this step if you like, but I like to live on the edge and just wash my hands thoroughly after handling the peppers.
 Do you- just don't touch your eyes until your done, and thank me later.